-EC §4005(a)(10)(I)(vi)(VIII)(ia)
+EC §4005(a)(10)(l)(vi)(VIII)(ia)

 All Yolo County Elections staff and Vote Center staff are trained and prepared for potential mechanical, human, or natural disruptions at Vote Centers.
+The online, in-person and written materials train Vote Center staff on these topics.
 All Vote Centers Supervisors, Rovers and Assistant Rovers carry smartphones with a custom ArcGIS application that facilitates quick troubleshooting by connecting with the Elections Office or reviewing training materials and job aids.
 Appendix J contains a sample emergency response plan which documents internal processes and procedures we will use when responding to disruptions.